esaruoho/paketti-manual/README.md

 ## Automation
-I have written midimappings for directly inputting automation points to the currently selected automation parameter And also a shortcut for opening a dialog for writing automation points to exactly which pattern row u r on And also randomize selected automation parameter
+I have written midimappings for directly inputting automation points to the currently selected automation parameter And also a shortcut for opening a dialog for writing automation points to exactly which pattern row you are on And also randomize selected automation parameter
 And randomize all automation parameters of selected device And multipattern automation curve drawing
-And midimapping for select start and end of automation and also mapping for changing selection curve up down exp Linear etc And also flood fill of selection in automation parameter to end of pattern [21.56]esaruoho: And a shortcut for cycling through all automation parameters that have been defined by user (written to)
+And midimapping for select start and end of automation and also mapping for changing selection curve up down exp Linear etc And also flood fill of selection in automation parameter to end of pattern And a shortcut for cycling through all automation parameters that have been defined by user (written to)

 ### 0G01 Loader